jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ## Enabling DTLS for UDP Traffic Between the Server and Its Clients

 You can enable DTLS for UDP traffic between the server and its clients.
-By default DTLS for UDP traffic between the server and its clients is disabled.
+By default, DTLS for UDP traffic between the server and its clients is disabled.
 To enable DTLS for UDP traffic between the server and its clients, you will need to have the setting `dtls.enabled` set to `true`.
 In addition, you will need to have the setting `dtls.keyStoreFile` to specify the server's key store file